Inspiring Wellness, One Smile at A Time

 Inspire Dental Wellness of Orland Park

-Not always!
-While pain and sensitivity can definitely mean cavities, it doesn’t always mean that.
+Not always.
+While tooth sensitivity is a sign of a cavity in some cases, it doesn’t always mean that.
 In fact, we have patients who get a surprised look on their face when we tell them they have no cavities because they were absolutely positive they had at least one, if not more.
 In these cases, we like to ask some questions to find out why they might be feeling some recurring tooth sensitivity.

 Let’s explore some of the other common reasons you may be feeling tooth sensitivity!